ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 The communities that Gephi detects often mirror real-world precincts.
 As one might expect, officers appear on complaints with other officers in their precinct because they are working together most often.

+I like that the algorithm detects communities that resemble precincts, and it actually gives me confidence that the community detection is working.

 ## Analyzing our data with Gephi
+Neo4J is cool for processing and analyzing tons of data, but I want to draw thousands of circles and lines now and start untangling the hairball of our network.

+I am going to use Gephi, which I have a love-hate relationship with, but is unrivaled when it comes to network visualization.
+Plus, I already know how to use it.

-We are going to [stream our data from Neo4J to Gephi](https://neo4j.com/labs/apoc/4.1/export/gephi/) in order to visualize it and run it through some layout algorithms.
+We are going to [stream our data from Neo4J to Gephi](https://neo4j.com/labs/apoc/4.1/export/gephi/) in order to leverage Neo4J's power to handle huge amounts of data (way more than Gephi) but still get to use Gephi's layout algorithms and analysis techniques.

 ### Flattened co-occurance network
-To get our flattened network:
+To get our flattened network, which removed incident nodes:
 ```cypher
 MATCH path=(o1:Officer)-[r:CO_OCCURANCE]->(o2:Officer) WITH o1, path limit 100000  with o1, collect(path) as paths call apoc.gephi.add(null,'workspace1', paths, 'weight', ['weight', 'id', 'eigenvector', 'firstName', 'lastName', 'label', 'date', 'currentCommand']) yield nodes, relationships, time return nodes, relationships, time ORDER  BY o1.eigenvector DESC
 ```